godotengine/godot-docs/learning/step_by_step/instancing.rst

 .. image:: /img/controot.png

-Afterwards, push the link shaped button, this is the instancing button!
+Afterwards, push the link shaped button.
+This is the instancing button!

 .. image:: /img/continst.png

-Select the ball scene (ball.scn), the ball should appear at the origin (0,0), move it to the center

-of the scene, like this:
+Select the ball scene (ball.scn).
+The ball should appear at the origin (0,0).
+Move it to the center of the scene, like this:

 .. image:: /img/continstanced.png